billynoodle/cursor-auto-rules-agile-workflow/.ai/prd.md

 - Country-specific normalization to ensure relevant comparisons
 - Discipline-specific normalization to ensure appropriate benchmarking
 - Custom variables can be incorporated into scoring with user-defined weights
+- Cross-domain impact factors that account for how improvements in one area affect others

 ### Score Interpretation System
 - Automated interpretation of assessment scores across all categories